-Grace was re-established in 1898.
-Worship Services followed the re-opening of the Sunday School and the congregation grew to 70 members.
-For a period of time in the early 1900's the congregation united with St. John Lutheran in Miamisburg (Gebhart) and St. John's in Ingomar parishes.
+The Congregation and Sunday School grew to 70 members and for a period of time in the early 1900's the congregation united with St. John Lutheran in Miamisburg (Gebhart) and St. John's in Ingomar parishes.
 During this time, a parsonage at 210 Cottage Street was purchased, for \$6,000 and served for about 20 years.
-Grace dissolved ties with the other churches and became an independent church at the onset of World War II.
+Grace dissolved ties with the other churches and became an independent church